How do I declare Auto Load Next Post support in a theme?

-First check that you have a post navigation at the end of your post.
+If after adding theme support to your functions.php file, first, check that you have a post navigation at the end of your post.
 If one does exists then you may need to copy and modify the template file content-partial.php in order to support your theme.

 I’m confused about the post order.
 Why is the plugin called Auto Load Next Post?